aditya-saxena-7/Optiver-Realized-Volatility-Prediction/README.md

 ---

-The data used in this project is sourced from the "Nasdaq-Closing-Price-Prediction Challenge," an Optiver Case Study available on Kaggle.
+The data used in this project is sourced from the "Optiver Realized Volatility Prediction," available on Kaggle.
 This dataset is critical for our analysis as it provides high-resolution insights into the micro-structure of the financial markets, including order book snapshots and executed trades data, which are pivotal for our predictive modeling.

 Tom Forbes, John Macgillivray, Matteo Pietrobon, Sohier Dane, Maggie Demkin.
 (2023).
-[Optiver - Trading at the Close](https://kaggle.com/competitions/optiver-trading-at-the-close).
+[Optiver - Realized Volatility Prediction](https://www.kaggle.com/c/optiver-realized-volatility-prediction/overview).

 ### 📈 Results and Discussion